AdmiralPotato/npos3d/README.md

 When you create a new Scene, a new `<canvas>` element is created and added to the page, and its `height` and `width` attributes are automatically sized to display as fullscreen by default.
 As the page resizes, this `<canvas>` will continue to resize to fit the full size of the window.
 The Scene's render loop is also automatically started when the Scene is created, so objects that are added to the Scene will start rendering immediately.

-The NPos3d Scene uses the center of the canvas as the center of its coordinate system, meaning that an object with a position of `[0, 0, 0]` is rendered in center of the canvas.
-The Scene respects "screen space" for it's coordinate system, and the unit of measurement is pixels.
+The NPos3d Scene uses the center of the canvas as the center of its coordinate system, meaning that an object with a position of `[0, 0, 0]` is rendered in the center of the canvas.
+The Scene respects "screen space" for its coordinate system, and the unit of measurement is pixels.
 This means that positive X values mean right of center, __positive Y values are down from center__, and a positive Z value will move an object closer to the camera.
 Assuming that the Scene's default camera has not been moved, an object that has position of `[100, 200, 0]` will be displayed at 100 pixels to the right of center, and 200 pixels down from the center of the canvas.

 When you create a new Scene object, a few variables and functions will become global, which can and should be used everywhere inside of your script for convenience.